Things to do in Paignton:

 Paignton sits in the middle of Torbay, the English Riviera and it is an excellent resort catering for both the young and the not-so-young.

-There are traditional pastimes in the summer, taking a stroll along the the beach, building sandcastles.
-The ‘Green’ along the promanade has a super play area for the kids.
+There are traditional pastimes in the summer, taking a stroll along the the beach, building sandcastles, ambling across the cliffs at Goodrington.
+The ‘Green and ‘Geopark’ alongside the promanade has a super play area for children.
 Then there is the pier a 240 metre construction first open to the pulic in 1879.

 How about a day trip on the historic Dartmouth Steam Railway – a scenic coastal journey on the steam train from Paignton to Kingswear.
 Take the ferry to spend time in Dartmouth.
 Operates from April to October as well as half term holidays and Christmas Specials.

 Quaywest Water Park – a great place to splash around.
 Watch or take part in fishing or paddle boats over in Youngs Park.
 Go swimming, play crazy golf or just relax in a cafe and watch life go by.
 Torbay offers a great selection of activities for all the family no matter the weather.

-Paignton is withing easy commuting distance of Brixham and Torquay with many other attractions all accessible by local transport.
+Torquay and Brixham are withing easy traveling distance of Paignton with many other attractions all accessible by excellent local transport.

 Oldway Mansion is modelled on the ‘Palace of Versailles’, by Issac Merritt Singer (founder of the Singer Sewing Machine) in 1871.
 You can enjoy walking around the outside of this beautiful building and its extensive grounds.

 Greenway House -formerly the home of crime author Agatha Christie between 1938-1959.
 The house has been restored and under the National Trust, in the style of the period and is well worth a visit.
 It can be accessed by road but parking is restricted and may need pre-booking.
 The house can also be accessed by river ferry from Dartmouth.
 A shuttle service is provided from Churston station for those not taking the car.
 Parking spaces must be booked in advanced.

 Vue cinema complex offering all the new released films for all the family.